Energy storage firm GES buys Rotterdam assets from Gunvor

 GES was formed in May with backing from London-based private equity firm Bluewater.
 A spokesperson for the company said it has up to $250 million to invest.

-Gunvor acquired a significant amount of storage in Rotterdam, Europe’s deepest port and a hub for its oil trading, when it purchased the 88,000-barrel-per-day Rotterdam refinery from Kuwait Petroleum International in 2016.
+Gunvor acquired the Stargate storage facility in Rotterdam, Europe’s deepest port and a hub for its oil trading, at the same time it purchased the 88,000-barrel-per-day Rotterdam refinery from Kuwait Petroleum International in 2016.

-It sold some storage capacity to Saudi Aramco in 2017 and had been looking to partially divest the 1.5 million cubic metres in oil storage it holds at Stargate since 2018, according to Reuters reports at the time.
+It has been looking to divest a chunk of the 1.5 million-cubic-metre storage hub since 2018, according to Reuters reports at the time.

-Gunvor's Global Head of Portfolio Shahb Richyal said the deal supported "the development of environmentally responsible projects in the port of Rotterdam".
+Gunvor's Global Head of Portfolio Shahb Richyal said the deal announced Thursday would support "the development of environmentally responsible projects in the port of Rotterdam".

+GES is buying 20 of the 100 hectares (247 acres) owned by Stargate, along with tanks representing 200,000 cubic meters of storage.

-GES said on Thursday it will build a new jetty at the site, and plans to develop infrastructure for gas storage, gas-to-chemicals production, hydrogen storage, and ammonia storage.
+GES said it intends to build a new jetty at the location, and will develop infrastructure for gas storage, gas-to-chemicals production, hydrogen storage, and ammonia storage.

 ((toby.sterling@thomsonreuters.com;))